appliedbinf/el_gato/README.md

 # Usage

 ## Quickstart Guide
-Here is an example of a basic run using paired end reads or assemblies as input.
+Here is an example of a basic run using paired-end reads or assemblies as input.
 ```
 # Paired-end:
 el_gato.py --read1 read1.fastq.gz --read2 read2.fastq.gz --out output_folder/